 The Short Answer

-Blackstone stock (BX) is classified as non-compliant (haram) or doubtful by most Islamic scholars and Sharia screening criteria.
+Blackstone stock (BX) is classified as HARAM on this current screen.
 Blackstone is the world's largest alternative asset manager by assets under management, organized into four segments: Real Estate, Private Equity, Credit and Insurance, and Hedge Fund Solutions.

 At the corporate-Blackstone level, the company earns management fees, performance fees (incentive allocations and carried interest), and investment income on principal capital — a fee-based business that in isolation is permissible at the activity level.
 However, the underlying activities of the managed funds — particularly the Credit and Insurance and Hedge Fund Solutions segments — involve substantial conventional-credit lending, hedge-fund speculation, and insurance-asset management that conflict with standard Sharia methodology.